Call of Duty: Infinite Warfare: Downloadable content

-Players who purchased the season pass, whether it be separately or with certain special editions of the game, were to receive all four DLC packs for Infinite Warfare, released in four different waves during 2017, for a slightly discounted price (compared to that of all DLC packs purchased separately).
-Season pass holders were to also receive 1,000 Salvage credits, the game's in-game currency, and 10 rare quality supply drops at the game's launch.
-The first DLC pack, named Sabotage, was available to PS4 players on January 31, 2017, and to Xbox One and PC players on March 2, 2017.
-The pack includes the new Zombies map Rave in the Redwoods, as well as four new multiplayer maps: Noir, Renaissance, Neon, and Dominion (remade from the MW2 map Afghan).
-The second map pack, Continuum, was released on PS4 on April 18, 2017, and on Xbox One and PC on May 18, 2017; the map pack includes four MP maps: Turista, Scrap, Archive, Excess (a remake of the MW2 map Rust), and one Zombies map, Shaolin Shuffle.
-The third map pack, Absolution, was released on PS4 on July 6, 2017, and on Xbox One and PC on August 8, 2017; the map pack features the Zombies map Attack of the Radioactive Thing and four MP maps: Permafrost, Fore, Bermuda and Ember (a remake of the MW3 map Resistance).
-The final map pack, Retribution, was released on PS4 on September 12, 2017, and features the final Zombies episode The Beast from Beyond, as well as four MP maps: Carnage, Altitude, Depot 22 and Heartland (a remake of the Ghosts map Warhawk).
+Players who purchased the season pass, whether separately or with certain special editions of the game, received all four DLC packs for Infinite Warfare, released in four waves during 2017, for a slightly discounted price (compared to that of all DLC packs purchased separately).
+Season pass holders also received 1,000 Salvage credits, the game's in-game currency, and 10 rare quality supply drops at the game's launch.

+The first DLC pack, named Sabotage, was available to PS4 players on January 31, 2017, and to Xbox One and PC players on March 2.
+The pack includes the new Zombies map "Rave in the Redwoods", as well as four new multiplayer maps: "Noir", "Renaissance", "Neon", and "Dominion" (remade from the Modern Warfare 2 map "Afghan").
+The second map pack, Continuum, was released on PS4 on April 18 and on Xbox One and PC on May 18; the map pack includes four MP maps: "Turista", "Scrap", "Archive", "Excess" (a remake of the MW2 map "Rust"), and one Zombies map, "Shaolin Shuffle".
+The third map pack, Absolution, was released on PS4 on July 6 and on Xbox One and PC on August 8; the map pack features the Zombies map "Attack of the Radioactive Thing" and four MP maps: "Permafrost", "Fore", "Bermuda", and "Ember" (a remake of the MW3 map "Resistance").
+The final map pack, Retribution, was released on PS4 on September 12 and features the final Zombies episode, "The Beast from Beyond", as well as four MP maps: "Carnage", "Altitude", "Depot 22", and "Heartland" (a remake of the Ghosts map "Warhawk").

-In addition to map packs, Infinite Warfare also feature announcer voice packs, replacing the regular voice over in multiplayer with other voices.
+In addition to map packs, Infinite Warfare also features announcer voice packs, replacing the regular voice-over in multiplayer with other voices.
 A voice pack called "UK Special Forces" was released for free to all players, featuring the voice of actor Craig Fairbrass (also known for his role as Gaz in Modern Warfare, Ghost in Modern Warfare 2, Wallcroft in Modern Warfare 3, and Tee in Infinite Warfare).
 Other voice packs feature various celebrities, including rapper Method Man, YouTuber Ozzy Man Reviews, and comedian Ken Jeong.